tiprankstipranks

 Challenges may be asserted against our products due to real or perceived quality, health or environmental issues.

 We manufacture and sell a wide portfolio of dental and medical device products.
-While we endeavor to ensure that our products are safe and effective, there can be no assurance that there may not be challenges from time to time regarding the real or perceived quality, health or environmental impact of our products or certain raw material components of our products.
+While we endeavor to ensure that our products are safe and effective, there may be challenges from time to time regarding the quality, health or environmental impact of our products or certain raw material components.
+Adverse publicity about the quality or safety of our products may have an adverse effect on our brand, reputation and operating results.
+Legal and regulatory developments in this area may lead to litigation and/or product limitations or discontinuation.
 We manufacture and sell dental filling materials that may contain bisphenol-A, commonly called BPA.
-BPA is found in many everyday items, such as plastic bottles, foods, detergents and toys, and may be found in certain dental composite materials or sealants either as a by-product of other ingredients that have degraded, or as a trace material left over from the manufacture of other ingredients used in such composites or sealants.
+BPA is found in many everyday items, such as plastic bottles, foods, detergents, and toys, and may be found in certain dental composite materials or sealants either as a by-product of other ingredients that have degraded, or as a trace material left over from the manufacture of other ingredients used in such composites or sealants.
 The FDA currently allows the use of BPA in dental materials, medical devices, and food packaging.
-Nevertheless, public reports and concerns regarding the potential hazards of BPA could contribute to a perceived safety risk for our products that contain mercury or BPA.
-Adverse publicity about the quality or safety of our products, whether or not ultimately based on fact, may have an adverse effect on our brand, reputation and operating results and legal and regulatory developments in this area may lead to litigation and/or product limitations or discontinuation.
+Nevertheless, public reports and concerns regarding the potential hazards of BPA could contribute to a perceived safety risk for our products that contain BPA or other substances.

 Employment / Personnel - Risk 1

-Talent gaps and failure to manage and retain top talent may impact our ability to manage our operations, execute strategic initiatives and grow the business.
+Talent gaps and failure to manage and retain top talent may impact our ability to manage our operations, execute strategic initiatives and grow our business.

 Our success is dependent on our ability to successfully manage our human capital through talent acquisition, engagement, development, and retention.
-To achieve our strategic initiatives, we need to attract, manage, and retain employees with the right skills, competencies and experiences to execute our strategy and support the growth of the business.
-The failure to attract and retain such employees to fill key roles may adversely affect our business performance, competitive position and future prospects.
+To achieve our strategic initiatives, we need to attract, manage, and retain employees with the right skills, competencies, and experiences to execute our strategy and support the growth of the business.
+The failure to attract and retain such employees to fill key roles, or to upskill employees to fill any potential skill gaps, may adversely affect our business performance, competitive position, and future prospects.
 We also must retain a pipeline of team members to provide for continuity of succession for senior executive positions.
 To attract and retain qualified employees, we must offer competitive compensation and benefits and effectively manage employee performance and development.
 Leadership transitions or other senior management changes may adversely affect our ability to attract and retain talent.
 Our inability to attract and retain talent may negatively impact business continuity, new product launches, and innovation initiatives.
 Further, such organizational challenges may make it difficult to maintain our culture, resulting in employees not adhering to the desired values of the organization.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.